HNK Hajduk Split: Origins

 The club was founded in its city of Split after the idea to form a football club came to the founders during their time studying in Prague.
 The idea came to them while at the centuries-old pub U Fleků in Prague (then also part of the Austro-Hungarian Empire).
 The founders were Fabjan Kaliterna, Lucijan Stella, Ivan Šakić and Vjekoslav Ivanišević.
-They went to the pub following a match between AC Sparta and SK Slavia and decided it was time their own town founded a professional club.
+They went to the pub following a match between AC Sparta and SK Slavia and decided it was time their own city had a professional football club.
 They all knew how popular the sport was in their home city of Split, and how well their friends could play.

 The club was officially registered with the authorities on 13 February 1911.
-While trying to come up with a name for the club (other options being "Velebit", "Uskok", "Marjan"...), the students went to their old teacher Josip Barač for advice and according to accounts, after enthusiastically storming into his office, he told them to take the name "Hajduk" which symbolized "that which is best in our people: bravery, humanity, friendship, love of freedom, defiance to powers, and protection of the weak.
+While trying to come up with a name for the club (other options including "Velebit", "Uskok", "Marjan", and "Jedinstvo"), the students went to their old teacher Josip Barač for advice on what name to give the club.
+When the students enthusiastically stormed into his office, he told them they charged in like "Hajduks", who were Robin Hood-like guerilla warriors, freedom fighters and Croatian patriots.
+Professor Barač told them to take the name "Hajduk" which symbolized, as the professor said, "that which is best in our people: bravery, humanity, friendship, love of freedom, defiance to powers, and protection of the weak.
 Be worthy of that great name".

-Hajduks were romanticized bandits that fought the rule of the Ottoman Turks.
+Hajduks were romanticized outlaws that fought the rule of the Ottoman Turks.
 It is speculated that famed hajduk Andrijica Šimić, who triumphantly arrived in Split in 1902 to cheering crowds (after a long stint in an Austrian prison), was perhaps the inspiration for the name.
 The founders subsequently designed the club's emblem, and a group of Catholic nuns from a monastery in Split, created copies which were distributed to fans.
 Both the name and the checkered board on the crest were found provocative by the Monarchy, but it eventually allowed them having been convinced that a football club is a good way to train soldiers.

 Hajduk gathered the pro-Croat party of citizens of Split, Croat unionists or puntari.
 That is why the club specifically has the name "hrvatski nogometni klub" ("Croatian football club") and has the Croatian coat-of-arms in its crest.
 The club itself was against the Austrian-Hungarian government's policy of not allowing the unification of the Croatian provinces and keeping them separated (the government and the emperor did not allow the reunion of Dalmatia with the rest of Croatia).
 Hajduk's first opponent were Calcio Spalato, the club of an autonomist party from in Split, and the match ended with a 9–0 (6–0) victory for Hajduk.
 The first to score for Hajduk was Šime Raunig, legend has it – with his knee.